hitoshi-watase/sercrod/docs/reference/directives/if.md

 #### Execution model

-Conceptually, Nablla processes *if chains like this:
+Conceptually, Sercrod processes *if chains like this:

 1. Starting from a given node, check whether it has any of *if, *elseif, *else, or their n- aliases.
 2. If so, find the head of the chain: